openplanttools/imodeljs-apps/README.md

 ## Current TODO
 1. Manually view all projects ***Done*** - Nick
-2. Display only relevant documents in tree. - Zach *in progress*
+2. Display only relevant documents in tree. - Zach, Nick *in progress*
 3. Automatically update on changes. **Done** - Nick
 4. Be able to change the view definition in the viewer.
-5. Be able to edit properties in the viewer.
+5. Be able to edit properties in the viewer, unsure if this one needs to be done.
 6. Resolve all warnings/errors.
 7. Fix initial button page.
 8. Add scrolling to property.